iammaxlichter/CS1336-UTD/README.md

 # UTD-Semester-2
-A compilation of programs/proofs/logic from my second semester of my freshman year at UTD
+A compilation of programs from my second semester of my freshman year at UTD

 <br/>